beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics{src/imgs/graphs/05_51ffnn_x=lr,y=npl1,h=f1}}
-    \caption[short caption todo]{The learning rate against the number of nodes in the first layer of all 51-class FFNNs, with the colour of each point indicating the
+    \caption[51-class FFNNs learning rate vs number of nodes]{The learning rate against the number of nodes in the first layer of all 51-class FFNNs, with the colour of each point indicating the
     $F_1$-score.
 Note that a small amount of random noise has been applied to the hyperparameters (but not the $F_1$-score).
 As each set of